 Women in Hi-Vis are Hard to Ignore!

-The Big K Clothing 2018 catalogues flew off the shelves, proudly featuring Helga Wear’s hi-visibility safety overalls to launch Big K’s women’s line.
+The Big K Clothing catalogues, proudly featuring Helga Wear’s hi-visibility safety overalls to launch Big K’s women’s line, flew off the shelves.

 Many great connections were made, and I am following up with eager anticipation.
 GO HELGA GO!